mduna/mduna.github.io/qa.md

 - [Understanding Medicare Advantage Network Adequacy Requirements](https://www.cms.gov/medicare/health-drug-plans/network-adequacy)

 ## [The current MA and Section 1876 Cost Plan Provider Directory Model](https://www.cms.gov/files/document/cy2021-maandsection1876costplanproviderdirectorymodel7-08-2020.pdf)
+**Regulatory Requirements**
+CMS regulations at [42 CFR 422.111(b)(3)(i)](https://www.ecfr.gov/current/title-42/chapter-IV/subchapter-B/part-422/subpart-C/section-422.111) require organizations to provide the number, mix, and distribution (addresses) of providers from whom enrollees may reasonably be expected to obtain services.
+This information must be provided to each enrollee in a clear, accurate, and standardized form [(42 CFR 422.111(a)(2))](https://www.ecfr.gov/current/title-42/chapter-IV/subchapter-B/part-422/subpart-C/section-422.111).
+Regulations at [42 CFR 422.504(a)](https://www.ecfr.gov/current/title-42/chapter-IV/subchapter-B/part-422/subpart-K/section-422.504) and [422.504(a)(4)](https://www.ecfr.gov/current/title-42/chapter-IV/subchapter-B/part-422/subpart-K/section-422.504) require organizations to adhere to all regulations and general instructions and to disclose information to beneficiaries in the manner and the form prescribed by CMS as required under [42 CFR 422.111](https://www.ecfr.gov/current/title-42/chapter-IV/subchapter-B/part-422/subpart-C/section-422.111).
+In accordance with [42 CFR 422.111(h)(2)(ii)](https://www.ecfr.gov/current/title-42/chapter-IV/subchapter-B/part-422/subpart-C/section-422.111), each organization must post an online provider directory on its website.
+Section 1876 cost plan regulations at [42 CFR 417.427](https://www.ecfr.gov/current/title-42/chapter-IV/subchapter-B/part-417/subpart-K/section-417.427) require cost plans to adhere to the MA regulations at [42 CFR 422.111](https://www.ecfr.gov/current/title-42/chapter-IV/subchapter-B/part-422/subpart-C/section-422.111.
+In addition, section 1876 cost plans are required to comply with the applicable requirements and conditions set forth in this subpart and in general instructions issued by CMS [(42 CFR 417.472(b))](https://www.ecfr.gov/current/title-42/chapter-IV/subchapter-B/part-417/subpart-K/section-417.427)

 ## What are in HHS CMS-4208-p RIN [0938-AV40 ](https://www.govinfo.gov/content/pkg/FR-2024-12-10/pdf/2024-27939.pdf)

 ### Codification of CBOs and Related Entities
 1. **What Does Codifying Mean in This Context?**